Volunteers are the heart of our organization

 - Administrative Assistance (such as data entry, filing and covering the front desk);

-- Student Orientation (assisting at or leading orientation sessions for new students);
+- Student Registration (assisting at or leading registration sessions for new students);

 - Literacy Advocacy (spread the word about the literacy need in Houston and what Literacy Advance is doing to address it).